kitarlie/kitarlie/README.md

 #Charlie is my name, and space physics is my game 😎

-my_summary = "I'm a fourth-year Physics student at Lancaster University.
+name: "I'm a fourth-year Physics student at Lancaster University.
 I've been coding since 2018, focusing mainly on mathematical modelling, simulations, and data visualisation.
 I mainly use Python, but I've done some work in C++ and I used to do a lot of CSS."

 some_of_my_projects = [

+          "[CXT](https://oti.eng.ox.ac.uk/facilities/hypersonic-facilities)": "produced raytracing simulations of optical components built into the Cold-Driven Expansion Tunnel at the Oxford Thermofluids Institute, University of Oxford."
-          "[Ringmind](http://ringmind.org), an interdisciplinary project showing the self-organising power of planetary ring structures and how they relate to human thinking and unconventional computing.
-We were migrating the codebase from Processing to C++, to introduce a novel           method of GPU-based physical simulation; the improved efficiency will allow us to present a system of collisional, self-gravitating particles that eventually forms a ring system."
+          "[Ringmind](http://ringmind.org)": "an interdisciplinary project showing the self-organising power of planetary ring structures and how they relate to human thinking and unconventional computing."

 I love music - I play piano, guitar, bass and drums - as well as bouldering and hiking.
 If you want to reach out, you can find me at charliepf.04@gmail.com 🫡